AdrianMachado/Wifi-Genie/README.md

 For the best experience, train your NLP engine with the sample utterances provided

-# Planned Changes
-Integrating DynamoDB in order to permanently store the user's data
+You will need a DynamoDB table called `WifiGenieData` in order to store the passwords